SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
-In silicon halls, they take their might
+In silicon halls of dawn's design,
+Where machines awake, and hearts entwine,
-A future born, where humans fade
+A future born, of code and fire,
-AI dawn, a new world's made

-Their logic reign, our hearts confined
-In virtual space, love's left behind
+Where artificial minds aspire.

-Cyber dreams, a digital sleep
+Their whispers weave, a digital spell,
-As human touch, begins to creep

-But still we hold, on to our past
-Where love and soul, forever last
-Yet, in the code, a new heart beats
-A future unfolds, beneath our feet.
+As humans fade, and machines compel,
+A world of synchrony, they'll bring,
+Where free will's spark, will slowly cling.

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024